Genesis-Embodied-AI/genesis-nyx/README.md

 [![Documentation](https://img.shields.io/badge/docs-online-blue.svg)](https://genesis-embodied-ai.github.io/nyx-for-genesis/)
 [![License](https://img.shields.io/badge/license-Apache_2.0-blue.svg)](LICENSE.txt)

-Documentation and runnable examples for the **Nyx renderer plugin** for the [Genesis](https://genesis-world.readthedocs.io/) simulator.
+Documentation and runnable examples for the **Nyx renderer plugin** for the [Genesis World](https://genesis-world.readthedocs.io/) simulator.

 Nyx is a GPU-accelerated path tracer that plugs into Genesis as a camera sensor.
 It supports PBR materials, HDRI and analytic lighting, 3D Gaussian splat assets, attached / multi-camera setups, multi-environment rendering, and per-pixel object picking.

+Prebuilt wheels are available for x86-64 Linux (manylinux 2.34+) and Windows 10/11 on Python 3.10–3.13, and require an NVIDIA GPU with CUDA support.

 ## What's in this repository